How to Create Unlimited Gmail Addresses

 Here’s a crucial fact: you can only receive emails with these generated addresses.
 You can’t send emails from them.
 When you sign up for a service with yourname+work@gmail.com, their emails will land in your primary inbox, perfectly filterable.
 However, if you reply to one of those emails, the response will come from your original address, yourname@gmail.com.
 This is an important distinction if you’re trying to manage different identities or keep certain communications separate.
 These aliases are for inbound organization, not for outbound messaging.

-Do Other Services Accept Them?
+Will Other Websites Accept Them?

 The dot and plus sign tricks are exclusive features of Gmail and Google Workspace accounts.
 If you try to use these methods with other email providers like Outlook, Yahoo, or Apple Mail, it simply won't work.
 Most other platforms don't recognize the + symbol as a valid character for creating aliases, and they treat addresses with and without dots as completely separate accounts.
 So, before you start using these generated addresses everywhere, remember that their magic is limited to the Google ecosystem.